ahuard0/xR-EgoPose/README.md

    This implementation requires a TAR archived version of the xR-EgoPose dataset.
-First download and unarchive as described above, then run archive.py to convert the dataset to uncompressed TAR archives.
+First download and unarchive as described above, then run archive.py to convert the dataset to non-compressed TAR archives.